mikyll/UnityDOTS-Thesis/Documentation/Prototype Documentation.md

 * <a href="https://github.com/Unity-Technologies/DOTSSample">DOTS Sample</a> - a third-person shooter demo showcasing the various new DOTS technologies in action together (including Unity Physics, NetCode, Hybrid Renderer, and Conversion Workflow).
 * <a href="https://github.com/Unity-Technologies/EntityComponentSystemSamples">EntityComponentSystemSamples</a> - it contains some sub-repository, including UnityPhysicsSamples, with useful examples, demos and use cases.
 * <a href="https://github.com/Unity-Technologies/DOTS-training-samples">DOTS training samples</a> - it contains small simulations/games implemented in classic (non-DOTS) Unity.
 It's a useful repository for training using DOTS.
+* <a href="https://github.com/Unity-Technologies/multiplayer">Unity Real-time Multiplayer Alpha</a> - it contains an example project that uses NetCode to implement the networking.
 * <a href="https://github.com/Unity-Technologies/FPSSample">FPS Sample</a> - an obsolete but interesting project.
 * <a href="https://github.com/UnityTechnologies/AngryBots_ECS">AngryBots ECS</a> - simple third-person shooter, which shows improvements in gameplay when switching to DOTS implementation.